-In 2011, 2010 and 2009, our capital expenditures were \$83 million, \$87 million and \$26 million, respectively, which includes \$18 million of capital expenditures related to the investment agreement with the Management Committee of the Chengdu Hi-Tech Industrial Development Zone (the "CDHT") for 2011.
+In 2012, 2011 and 2010, our capital expenditures were \$60 million, \$83 million and \$87 million, respectively, which includes \$14 million and \$18 million of capital expenditures related to the investment agreement with the Management Committee of the Chengdu Hi-Tech Industrial Development Zone (the "CDHT") for 2012 and 2011, respectively.
 Our capital expenditures for these periods were primarily related to manufacturing expansion in our facilities in China and, to a lesser extent, our wafer fabrication facility in the U.S. and office buildings in the U.S. and China.
-Capital expenditures, excluding capital expenditures related to the investment agreement, for 2011 were approximately 10% of our net sales, which is at the lower end of our historical 10% to 12% of net sales model as we delayed capital investments in the third and fourth quarters in response to market conditions.
+Capital expenditures, excluding capital expenditures related to the investment agreement, for 2012 were approximately 7% of our net sales, which was lower than our historical 10% to 12% of net sales model as we delayed capital investments in the third and fourth quarters in response to market conditions.

 During 2010, we announced an investment agreement with the Management Committee of the CDHT.
-Under this agreement, we have agreed to form a joint venture with a Chinese partner, Chengdu Ya Guang Electronic Company Limited, to establish a semiconductor manufacturing facility for surface mount component production, assembly and test in Chengdu, China.
+Under this agreement, we have agreed to form a joint venture with a Chinese partner, Chengdu Ya Guang Electronic Company Limited, to establish a semiconductor manufacturing facility for surface-mounted component production, assembly and test in Chengdu, China.
 We initially will own at least 95% of the joint venture.
-The manufacturing facility will be developed in phases over a ten year period, and we expect to contribute at least \$48 million to the joint venture in installments during the first three years.
+The manufacturing facility will be developed in phases over a ten year period, and in order to qualify for certain financial incentives, we were obligated to contribute at least \$48 million to the joint venture in installments by December 14,2012.
+Due to pending approval from the Chinese government for completion of the restructuring of our China corporate entities, we received an extension to contribute the required amount until December 31, 2013.
 The CDHT will grant the joint venture a fifty year land lease, provides temporary facilities for up to three years at a subsidized rent while the joint venture builds the manufacturing facility and provides corporate and employee tax incentives, tax refunds, subsidies and other financial support to the joint venture and its qualified employees.
 If the joint venture fails to achieve specified levels of investment, the investment agreement allows for a renegotiation as well as the option to repay a portion of such financial support.
 This is a long-term, multi-year project that will provide us additional capacity as needed.
-As of December 31, 2011, we have invested approximately \$25 million of which \$18 million were for capital expenditures.
+As of December 31, 2012, we have invested approximately \$25 million of which \$20 million were for capital expenditures.